Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

 snippet: PassthroughController

-WARNING: The controller that, in a production application, would be performing any authorization and authentication on the incoming request.
+WARNING: In a production application, the controller would perform authorization and authentication on the incoming request.

 #### SampleClientController